All you need to know about Google Chrome v86 updates to improve user experience.

 What are the push notifications?

 Push notifications are brief messages that a website sends directly to its users.
-Once visitors subscribe or opt-in to push notifications on websites, they receive updates on their desktop and mobile devices henceforth.
+Once visitors subscribe or opt-in for push messages on websites, they receive updates on their desktop and mobile devices henceforth.
 This is a reliable channel of user re-engagement if used appropriately.
 This is how a notification appears on websites-

 What raises concerns about the safety of this user re-engagement channel?